-Libby is the recommended app for accessing your Wisconsin's Digital Library (OverDrive) eBooks and audiobooks.
-Support for the original OverDrive App will be ending in early 2022.
-If you are new to using Wisconsin's Digital Library, Libby is the easiest way to get started on your mobile device.
+Libby is the recommended app for accessing your Wisconsin’s Digital Library (OverDrive) eBooks and audiobooks.
+Support for the original OverDrive app ended in early 2022.
+If you are new to using Wisconsin’s Digital Library, Libby is the easiest way to get started on your mobile device.

-Download the App - First Time Use Only.
+Download the App - First Time Users Only

 - Install the free Libby app from your device’s app store (Apple App Store, Google Play, Windows store) or use Libby in your Chrome, Firefox, Safari, Edge, or Silk web browser by visiting libbyapp.com.